 My date and I were lucky enough to listen to Van Morrison’s romantic Astral Weeks (pictured).
 At first we were slightly surprised by the request to listen in silence, as we’d imagined hushed conversation being allowed.
 However, once the lights dimmed and the lush notes of the title track drifted out of the flawless sound set-up by Cloney Audio, I didn’t want to utter a word.
 It would’ve been a shame to miss a moment.
 By the time the album was over, we were in a blissed-out reverie (the bottle of wine helped too).

-The next event takes place on Sunday April 9th, where listeners will hear The Doors self-titled album, to celebrate 50 years since its release.
+The next event takes place on Sunday June 11th, where listeners will hear U2’s album The Joshua Tree, which will be a great listening experience in the band’s hometown!
 Tickets can be found here.